veeto

 Key Takeaways

-• Prohibits health insurers from reviewing medical necessity for the first 28 days of substance use disorder treatment.
+• Prohibits insurance review of medical necessity for the first 28 days of substance use disorder treatment starting 2027.

 Get Involved